HNJAMeindersma/RandomImageSelector/README.md

 > File extentions which may be selected.
 Comma seperated, without spaces.
 - $img_fallback
 > Path to a fallback image if the directory is empty.
+- $img_cross_enable
+> 'yes' or 'no' if a cross should be displayed if no image is found at all.
+- $img_cross_color
+> HEX color code for the color of the cross.

 ### Dependancies
 - PHP 5.3.0